Available with Spatial Analyst license.

 Operators allow mathematical operations to be performed on rasters and scalars.
 Map algebra operators also exist in Python.
 Numbers can be directly input and a number is returned.
 For example, outVar = 5 + 6.

 When processing rasters, the rasters are cast as raster objects and a raster object is returned.
 For example, outRas = Raster("input1") + Raster("input2").

 Spatial Analyst classes

 A Raster object references a raster.
-A raster object is either created by casting a raster dataset or returned from executing a Spatial Analyst Map Algebra expression.
+A raster object is either created by casting a raster dataset or returned from running a Spatial Analyst map algebra expression.
 The raster object has properties and methods that can be used for further analysis.